Unexplained Wealth Orders

-As with any new legislation, the UWO’s effectiveness will be determined with the passage time.
-There are, however, several concerns regarding UWOs which can be raised, the prime one being the reversal of burden of proof.
+As with any new legislation, the effectiveness of UWOs will be determined with the passage of time.
+However, several concerns regarding UWOs can be raised, the prime one being the reversal of burden of proof.
 Such a reversal may, in certain circumstances, infringe on the rights of property, privacy and fair trial.
 The level of proof required is also, as yet, undetermined.

 Transparency International has identified several billion pounds worth of suspected property in the United Kingdom and in particular highlighted 5 properties which they ask authorities to take a closer look at.
 Amongst them are also Nawaz Sharif’s Avenfield flats.

 The British enforcement authorities are keen to try out the new powers they have been pushing for.
 Political will in implementation and foreign cooperation are hurdles yet to be surmounted, but UWOs do hold the potential to reduce the appeal of the UK as a destination where the corrupt elite can feather their nests.

 The views expressed in this article are those of the author and do not necessarily represent the views of CourtingTheLaw.com or any organization with which he might be associated.